StuartApp/stuart-client-php/README.md

 $httpClient = new \Stuart\Infrastructure\HttpClient($authenticator, $guzzleClient);
 ```

-This can be useful if you need to attach middlewares to the Guzzle client used by the Stuart client.
+This can be useful if you need to attach middlewares to the Guzzle client.

 ### Create a Job